PEDIATRIC SPEECH LANGUAGE PATHOLOGY

 Jennifer has over 25 years of experience working with children diagnosed with speech and language disorders, including childhood apraxia of speech, and children with social communication disorders and diagnosed as being on the Autism Spectrum.
 She uses a child-centered and play-based approach in her work with children and evidence-based evaluations and therapy methods.
 She is passionate in working with her patients and their parents to help them meet their communication and developmental potential.

-Jennifer works with patients at the Lake Boone Trail and Garner offices.
+Jennifer works with patients at the Lake Boone Trail office.

 SIGNS YOUR CHILD MAY HAVE AN ARTICULATION DELAY OR DISORDER

 - Your child is omitting sounds or syllables in their words

 - Your child is substituting sounds, such as t/k and d/g

 - Your child has difficulty with imitation of sounds and words

 - Your child is difficult to understand by family and friends

 SIGNS YOUR CHILD MAY HAVE A RECEPTIVE OR EXPRESSIVE LANGUAGE DELAY OR DISORDER

 - Your child has difficulty following directions or understanding what others are saying